Frequently Asked Questions

 Is there a sequence students should follow when taking the courses?

 Yes.
-It is required that students take Introductory Statistics for Data Analytics first, followed by Data Mining, and then Practical Application to Advanced Analytics or Machine Learning.
-Visual Analytics can be taken any time.
+It is required that students take Introductory Statistics for Data Analytics first, followed by Data Mining, then Applied Machine Learning, followed by Neural Networks and Deep Learning.
+Visual Analytics can be taken at any time.

 Do I have to complete an application when registering for each course?

 No there is no application process.
-The registration includes typical required information only such as name, address, phone, etc.
+The registration includes typically required information only such as name, address, phone, etc.

 Can I receive an Ohio State transcript that will include these courses?